toliaqat/xenon-wiki/dcp-Debugging-and-Troubleshooting.md

 # Overview

 Debugging a micro service, or a collection of micro services requires a certain approach.
-The DCP system is 100% asynchronous and a micro service, when deployed, can be handling hundreds of thousands of operations.
+The Xenon system is 100% asynchronous and a micro service, when deployed, can be handling hundreds of thousands of operations.
 In addition, its state is indexed in the document store, has multiple version, and might not be cached in memory.
 Micro services run symmetrically across multiple nodes (service hosts) which creates further obstacles.

-To address all of the above the DCP system has been engineered to enable effective troubleshooting through the following mechanisms, some of them baked in the design itself.
+To address all of the above the Xenon system has been engineered to enable effective troubleshooting through the following mechanisms, some of them baked in the design itself.

 In summary use the following mechanisms:
  * Interact with your service using HTTP clients and all the rich debugging support they offer (Browsers, curl, etc)